Local Hour: Zas Is In A Bed

 I hope he does opt in.

 Use $30 million of his salary to trade.
-They'll have the large mid-level is what they'll have.
+They'll have the large mid-level is what they'll have if Wiggins does opt in.

 Let's get to Spo, though, on the Barkoff injury because I hadn't heard anybody else saying this.

-I don't know if I'm supposed to believe this because it doesn't sound accurate or right that Barkoff would only miss five or six months with an ACL and MCL tear.
+I don't know if I'm supposed to believe this because it doesn't sound accurate or right that Barkoff would only miss five or six six months with an ACL and MCL tear.

 If he only misses five or six months, he would be ready in time for the playoffs, which doesn't seem like that's possible.
-But let's hear Spo
+But let's hear Spo saying something I don't hear anybody else saying.

-saying something I don't hear anybody else saying.
-It's been an electrifying volume that they've had the last three seasons and he's a major part of it and yes he has the talent
+It's been an electrifying moment that they've had the last three seasons, and he's a major part of it.
+And

 that's real talent.